 - Where property is held by “quasi-trustees” who administer it for the benefit of others in a fiduciary capacity, for example, executors, agents and company directors.

 - Trusts that arise by operation of the law, namely: (i) constructive trusts; and (ii) resulting trusts.

 - By way of an equitable charge.

 The courts have in certain cases relaxed the fiduciary relationship requirement.
 Chase Manhattan Bank v Israel-British Bank (London) Ltd 1 Ch 105 is the authority for the proposition that equitable tracing is permissible even when the fiduciary obligation does not arise until the moment at which the claimant’s property passes into the defendant’s hands.
 However, Lord Mustill in Re Goldcorp Exchange Ltd 1 AC 74 urged greater restraint in the discovery of fiduciary relationships.

 Having considered the nature of the tracing process, it is important to consider the types of remedy, which are available.

 The two principle remedies are; the charge and the constructive trust, although the resulting trusts, equitable compensation, lien and subrogation are also possible.

 - The tracing process is undertaken in accordance with the principles considered in the foregoing paragraphs; and,

 - Having identified the asset which is to be the subject matter of the claim, the claimant will seek to impose a trust or some other equitable remedy over that asset.
-As a matter of law, there is no one remedy which should be applied, instead the courts appear to be prepared to impose whichever remedy seems to be most appropriate in the circumstances and whichever remedy provides the most convenient solution.
+As a matter of law, there is no one remedy that should be applied, instead, the courts appear to be prepared to impose whichever remedy seems to be most appropriate in the circumstances and whichever remedy provides the most convenient solution.
 The onus is on the claimant to claim the remedy which is most appropriate in the given situation.